-The Kalinya Community had planned to occupy old the Ferny Creek School site, but the school had been destroyed by arsonists.
+The Kalinya Community had planned to occupy the old Ferny Creek School site, but the school had been destroyed by arsonists.
 The new proposal was to modify and use a residential building owned by Uniting Church on Ferndale Road.
-The residence was in allotment 313 in the grounds of the former Ferndale building burnt down in 1962.
+The residence was in block 313 in the grounds of the former Ferndale building burnt down in 1962.